EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 attorney-client privilege does not control where disclosures occur, or potential disclosures are contemplated, in circumstances involving uncompelled disclosure and no judicial scrutiny.
-In such circumstances, the ethical duty --- with its appropriately higher standard of protection against unwarranted disclosure of suspected fraudulent activities --- governs.
+In such circumstances, the ethical duty---with its appropriately higher standard of protection against unwarranted disclosure of suspected fraudulent activities---governs.

 Given this, in proving its claim that Doe is obligated to maintain its confidences pursuant to the ethical duty, X Corp. bears the initial